MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### GetSlamIrExposureAndGain

-Obtains the current exposure and gain settings for the infrared cameras in Misty's Occipital Structure Core depth sensor.
+Obtains the current exposure and gain settings for the infrared cameras in the Occipital Structure Core depth sensor.

 Endpoint: GET &lt;robot-ip-address&gt;/api/slam/settings/ir